chen3feng/stl4go/generated_doc.md

 type Set[K any] interface {
     Container
     Has(K) bool             // Checks whether the container contains element with specific key.
-    Insert(K)               // Inserts a key-value pair in to the container or replace existing value.
+    Insert(K) bool          // Inserts a element in to the container or replace existing value.
-    InsertN(...K)           // Inserts multiple key-value pairs in to the container or replace existing value.
+    InsertN(...K) int       // Inserts multiple elements in to the container or replace existing value.
-    Remove(K) bool          // Remove element with specific key.
+    Remove(K) bool          // Remove specific element, return true if element was in the container.
-    RemoveN(...K)           // Remove multiple elements with specific keys.
+    RemoveN(...K) int       // Remove multiple elements, return the number of removed elements.
     ForEach(func(K))        // Iterate the container.
     ForEachIf(func(K) bool) // Iterate the container, stops when the callback returns false.
 }